crubb/doctolib-checker/README.md

 This little improvised python script is for anyone who books their doctor's appointment via [Doctolib](https://www.doctolib.de).
 Sometimes the next available appointment is several months away and you do not want to wait that long for your doctor's visit.
 But sometimes other patients cancel their appointments for various reasons and a free slot appears.
 This script automatically checks for these shortterm available appointments and notifies you on your pc/smartphone/tablet via [Pushover](https://pushover.net/) when there is a free slot before a specified date available.

 # Setup
+This script has been tested with Python 3.11.9 and just needs the `pyyaml` package:
+- You can install the package with `pip install pyyaml` or `pip3 install pyyaml`.

-This script does not need any external python packages and has been tested with Python 3.11.9 However, you will need to do some changes in the `config.yaml` for this script to work:
+Furthermore, you will need to do some changes in the `config.yaml` for this script to work:
 - The variables `run_in_loop` and `interval_in_seconds` are used in case you want to run this script in a `while`-loop.
 In this case `run_in_loop` should be `true`. `interval_in_seconds` specifies the interval in second the script will be executed.
 Alternatively, you can run this script via crontab.
 In this case you should put `"run_in_loop": false`
 - `alive_check` and `hour_of_alive_check` are used to send a notification at one specific hour in the day in order to signal to you that the script is still running.
 So if you want this "alive check" to notify you everyday at 15 o'clock just put `"hour_of_alive_check": 15`